rust-embedded/embedonomicon/src/exceptions.md

 PROVIDE(SysTick = DefaultExceptionHandler);
 ```

-`PROVIDE` only takes effect when symbol on the RHS is still undefined after inspecting all the input
+`PROVIDE` only takes effect when a symbol on the RHS is still undefined after inspecting all the input
 object files.
-This is the scenario where the user didn't assign a handler to the exception.
+This is the scenario where the user didn't implement the handler for the respective exception.

 ## Testing it